 Dubcon is where consent is uncertain, and Noncon is where consent is definitively absent.
 But it’s different from rape because it applies to many things besides sex.

-In some worlds, the Omegas are very rare and become a status symbol, but overall, in the dark Omegaverse, the Omegas are not having a good time.
+In some worlds, the Omegas are rare and become a status symbol, but in the dark Omegaverse, the Omegas are not having a good time.

-Fetishization: This next point is not inherently problematic because the Omegaverse is popular for queer pairings.
+Fetishization: This next point is not inherently problematic because the Omegaverse is famous for queer pairings.

 You will most commonly run into the fetishization of queer men and trans people.
 But again, that’s all going to depend on the author.
-Also, Omegaverse is unique in that a good portion, if not most of the characters we see on the page, are intersex.
+Also, Omegaverse is unique because a good portion, if not most of the characters we see on the page are intersex.

 Based on the physiology of our world, Omega men, Alpha women, and any other characters who don’t fit into those neat boxes would qualify as intersex.
 There’s not a problematic element to all of these characters being intersex.